-Before September 11, 2011, there were 16 intelligence agencies in the United States.
-But after the terrorist attacks, the 9/11 commission recommended creating a 17th intelligence agency — the Office of the Director of National Intelligence (ODNI) — to coordinate intelligence operations.
+Before Sept.
+11, 2011, there were 16 intelligence agencies in the United States.
+But after the attacks, the 9/11 Commission recommended creating a 17th intelligence agency — the Office of the Director of National Intelligence (ODNI) — to coordinate intelligence operations.

 "They have separate budgets, they report to separate committees, and it is a structural nightmare," says Aid.

-In his book Intel Wars, Aid details how overlapping jurisdictions, bureaucratic policies and a glut of information has crippled the intelligence community in its war against would-be terrorists.
+In his book Intel Wars, Aid details how overlapping jurisdictions, bureaucratic policies and a glut of data have crippled the intelligence community in its war against would-be terrorists.

 Drowning In Information

-Before September 11, Aid says the U.S. had 200 drones collecting data all over the world.
-That number climbed to over 6,000 after the terrorist attacks.
-Many of these drones provide essential information for intelligence forces, says Aid, but there's a problem: Mixed in with the good stuff is also a lot of non-essential information.
+Before Sept.
+11, Aid says, the U.S. had 200 drones collecting data all over the world.
+That number climbed to over 6,000 after the attacks.
+Many of these drones provide essential information for intelligence forces, says Aid, but there's a problem: Mixed in with the good stuff is also a lot of nonessential information.
 Aid says intelligence analysts are drowning in the data — particularly because there aren't enough analysts to sift through what's potentially important.